Eggs-cellent ideas for a sustainable Easter

 If you can’t source easter eggs to meet your own ethical standards, why not create your own eggs!
 Try decorating real boiled eggs (free-range of course) in a traditional style with natural dyes or create your very own chocolates using reusable molds.
 Alternatively, impress your relatives by baking your own delicious hot cross buns.

-Easter isn’t usually something you celebrate just once, so if you’re the decorative type it’s beneficial to invest in the right type of ornaments.
+Easter isn’t something you usually celebrate just once, so if you’re the decorative type it’s beneficial to invest in the right type of ornaments.
 Avoid plastic or gimmicky items that won’t last and consider shopping for preloved decorations or weaving your very own baskets.